bizz84/ftcon24eu_talks/README.md

+# FTCON24EU

+Contribute by filling the talks/_template.text file following the instructions inside.
+Save with talk name as .json file.
+Huge Thank you :)
 # Talks

 | Title | Speakers | Resources | Recommendations |
 | ----- | -------- | --------- | --------------- |